 Plus-size model Crystal Renn was signed by Chanel, and then swiftly lost weight.

-Style icon: Emma Watson was finally allowed to cut her hair
+Icons: Emma Watson was finally allowed to cut

-Runner-up was the cover of December U.S. Marie Claire, with its image of that, if you downloaded it as an app, actually moved, as if by magic.
+Runner-up was the cover of December U.S. Marie Claire, with its image of Emma Watson that, if you downloaded it as an app, actually moved, as if by magic.

 Elle Macpherson presided woodenly over Britain’s Next Top Model and got into hot water over ingesting powdered rhino horn (which is banned) for medicinal purposes.